-Resistance from pathogens to antibiotics or antiparasitic drugs is a growing concern and affects millions of patients worldwide every year.
-There is an urgent need to find novel treatment to improve the care of people as bacteria or parasites are becoming resistant to all existing antibiotics and antiparasitic agents.
-Novel & innovative strategies are desperately needed for this problem.
-In the general population, there are individual differences between humans that give some people an advantage in their ability to resist severe disease caused by infections.
-Our group aims to understand why these people are resistant to pathogens using a mouse as a model.
-We use cutting-edge technologies (next-generation sequencing, genome editing) to study the biology of the interaction between the host and the pathogens.
+Bacteria or parasite resistant to multiple drugs is a growing concern and affects many patients worldwide every year.
+There is an urgent need to find novel treatment to improve the care of people as bacteria or parasites are becoming resistant to all existing antimicrobial.
+Novel and innovative strategies are desperately needed to solve this important problem.
+Our research aims to better understand how antimicrobial resistance occurs in microorganisms and how to find new therapies.

-Genetic identification of the host response to malaria
+Theme 3: Investigation of the host response to malaria infection

-Malaria infection is the third lethal disease worldwide and a treatment is desperately needed.
+Malaria infection is the third deadliest disease worldwide and a treatment is desperately needed.
 Malarial parasites have led to selected mutations showing an increase in the gene pool of human population living in endemic regions and these mutations render the human population more resistant to malaria.
-We are interested in understanding the mechanisms of resistance from the malaria parasite.
-We have performed a large-scale N-Ethyl-N-Nitrosourea (ENU) mutagenesis and CRISPR/Cas9 experiment in mice and in red blood cells precursors by mutating genes that confer resistance to the malaria parasite.
-We have identified over 40 genes conferring resistance to the malaria parasite.
-We are also interested in a better understanding of the interactions between the parasite and the host.
-We have developed a system to interrogate simultaneously the changes in the parasite and the host during the course of the infection and to survey the rapid adaptation of the parasite to the host.
-From the bench to clinics, we have developed a series of essays and a pre-clinical pipeline for any potential antimalarial drugs.
+We are interested in understanding the mechanisms of resistance to the malaria parasite after invading red blood cells and how the host has developed resistance to the parasite.